damaratix/sans-holiday-hack-2021/sources/prechallenge9.md

 ```

 ## Change file size
-this time seems more serious stuff
+this time it seems more serious stuff
 ```
 rule yara_rule_1732 {
    meta: